The MGA With An Attitude

 Tool roll straps in the boot. - - - Attaching brackets on front of bulkhead.

 Again in "Original MGA" there is another picture (pg 33) showing the closed bulkhead of the 1600 Coupe (and Twin Cam of the same vintage) which has the spare tire positioned farther back fully in the boot.
-This application obviously cannot run the tool roll straps through the carpet slits, as there is no large apperature through the bulkhead.
-I'm not clear yet on how the straps are routed in these cars.
+This application obviously cannot run the tool roll straps through the carpet slits, as there is no large aperture through the bulkhead.
+For the 1600 Coupe there are two spot welded sheet metal brackets on the rear side of the bulkhead to hold the web straps for the tool roll.

-I will be further investigating this feature in the near future, hoping to determine where the production transition points occured, and what method was used for the 1600 Coupe.
+I will be further investigating this feature in the near future, hoping to determine where the production transition points occurred, and what method was used for the 1600 Coupe.